defCoding/aimbooster-bot/README.md

 ## How to Use
+Because this script uses `pywin32`, this will only work on Windows.

 You will need to have `pip` installed.
 [Instructions here.](https://pip.pypa.io/en/stable/installing/)

 Run `pip install -r requirements.txt` while in the cloned repository to install the required libraries.